Planning a road trip with kids? Here’s a few of my go-to travel tips in this post sponsored by WildBrain.

 2. Don’t forget the snacks.

 Your kids are growing literally every second of the day.
 If your kids are anything like mine then they’re always hungry.
 Packing their favorite snacks for the ride can help to avoid hearing “I’m hungry” 5,000 times during your trip.
+Snack mix like this one is perfect for the road.
+If you’re driving during breakfast, these pop tarts are easy to make ahead and store in plastic storage bags to take on the road.

 3. Keep them occupied with their favorite WildBrain shows on YouTube.